 Kimura, The Lover trio: Rikki Metsugi (dancer) Kumiko Shuto (Biwa) Hiroko Miyake (clarinet)

-Francesca is a composer, flautist, teacher and community musician from the UK, based in Tokyo, Japan.
+Francesca is a composer, community musician, teacher and flute player from the UK, based in Tokyo, Japan.